 In general, a call center phone agent is hired solely to take calls and messages and deliver those messages to the proper party.
-They are designed to handle large volumes of calls, and are generally used for order taking and telemarketing.
+They are designed to handle large volumes of calls and are generally used for order taking and telemarketing.
 They send all their information to the client at once, known as a blast.
-This type of answering services can be very helpful to large company, such as a retailer, that needs to process large amounts of calls and orders per day.
-For that reason, many companies set up their own, in-house call center.
+This type of answering service can be very helpful to large companies such as a retailer that needs to process large amounts of calls and orders per day.
+For that reason, many companies set up their own in-house call center.

 - Gathers large volumes of information and stores it in a database

-- Typically does not do clerical duties due to high demand of calls
+- Typically doesn’t do clerical duties due to high demand of calls

 - May handle customer complaints but more often just takes orders

-- Are staffed by large amount of people, usually in a large warehouse or office
+- Is staffed by a large number of people, usually in a large warehouse or office

-- Does not generally form a bond with the customer; they are paid to answer and resolve as many calls as they can quickly and efficiently
+- Doesn’t generally form a bond with the customer; they are paid to answer and resolve as many calls as they can quickly and efficiently

-Important metrics to understand when using a call center:
+What are some important metrics to understand when using a call center?

-When using a call center, one of the first metrics commonly used is average time to answer.
-This number is the amount of seconds it takes for your call to be answered.
-Rings are typically measured in 6 second increments.
+When using a call center, one of the first metrics commonly used is the average time to answer.
+This number is the seconds it takes for your call to be answered.
+Rings are typically measured in six-second increments.
 Depending on your industry, it will be critical for your call to be answered before a specific ring count, usually two to three rings.
 The percentage of calls answered before the established ring count is known as the service level.
 A highly trained call center can achieve 80% service levels on a routine basis.

 Another important metric for call centers is first call resolution.
-Are the callers receiving the help they require, in the form of resolving their reason for calling after the first call or chat session, or do they have to make contact again to get the help they need?
-This metric speaks to the quality of training and level of partnership that exists between the contact center and their client.
-Industry standards put this number around 70 to 75%.
+Are the callers receiving the help they require —in the form of resolving their reason for calling after the first call or chat session —or do they have to make contact again to get the help they need?
+This metric speaks to the quality of training and level of partnership that exists between the contact center and its client.
+Industry standards put this number around 70-75%.

 An answering service is a bit different in that the personalization factor is much higher throughout the caller interaction.
-An answering service is more commonly used by a business that benefits from a “high touch” relationship with customers.
-With an answering service, phone agents are not there just to take messages, but are trained to serve as a representative of the client company, with a focus on individual calls.
-In some cases operators are trained on the lingo of the client’s industry.
+An answering service is more commonly used by a business that benefits from a “high-touch” relationship with customers.
+With an answering service, phone agents are not there just to take messages but are also trained to serve as a representative of the client company with a focus on individual calls.
+In some cases, operators are trained on the lingo of the client’s industry.
 For instance, some answering services have RNs on staff to train phone agents on the best way to handle medical calls, while remaining in compliance with federal privacy laws.

-- Offer basic information such as hours and directions
+- Offering basic information such as hours and directions

-- Take more time to resolve or escalate a caller’s issue
+- Taking more time to resolve or escalate a caller’s issue

 Typically, phone agents at an answering service are not focused on “churning” through multiple calls quickly.
 Instead, they are trained to be the voice of the company, which fosters trust with each caller.